-Join Véronique Brossier for an in-depth discussion in this video Centering the map on the user's location, part of iOS SDK: Building Apps with MapKit and Core Location.
+Join Véronique Brossier for an in-depth discussion in this video Centering the map on the user's location, part of iOS App Development: Building Apps with MapKit and Core Location.

 The mapView object is capable of displaying complex maps, but it also has much more functionality than that.
 It is set to communicate with your device GPS and therefore transfer live information and live data to your application.
 Let's demonstrate this in this application.
 Go to the XIB and open the Assistant Editor, hold the Ctrl key, make sure that you have the header file selected.